Dublin City University: Radio

 DCUfm is a student-run radio station.
-The station airs regular programmes from 10:00am until midnight each weekday, every week during both semesters.
-It streams its output from their website, DCUfm.com.
+The station airs regular programmes from 09:00AM to 9:00PM, every week during both semesters.
+It streams its output from their Twitch page DCUFM.
 Its programmes cover arts, music, news, sport, and the Irish language.
-Automated music completes its overnight and weekend schedule.

-DCUfm is a project of the Media Production Society (MPS) at DCU, which was judged Ireland's best college society at the BICS Awards in 2011.
+DCUfm is a project of the Media Production Society (MPS) at DCU, which is Dublin City University’s society of the year 2023/2024.
 The society also won the national 'most improved society' prize and the 'best online presence' award at the BICS in 2010 and 2012 respectively.
 MPS won the title of DCU's best society at the 2011 and 2013 DCU Society Awards and won DCU's best society event in 2014 with the 24 Hour Broadcast.

-The station is staffed by over 240 volunteers.
+The station is managed by two FM Managers.
+The 2024/2025 academic year sees Eoin O’Sullivan and Lauren Joyce as managers.
 Every year, DCUfm takes in up to 120 new members and provides them with training, guidance and support in teaching them how to work in radio.
-The station uses the industry-standard RCS suite of on-air radio automation software, which is also used by the major national commercial radio stations.
+The station uses the industry-standard suite of on-air radio automation software, which is also used by the major national commercial radio stations.

 DCUfm has achieved national recognition for its news and sport output.
-Its flagship shows are Newswire and Action Replay, while additional programming is introduced for special events such as national budgets, or DCU SU and Dáil elections.
+Its flagship shows are Newswire, “Limelight” and Action Replay, while additional programming is introduced for special events such as national budgets, or DCU SU and Dáil elections.
 Its interviews with former Taoiseach Bertie Ahern, in which he insisted his economic management was largely correct, and British National Party leader Nick Griffin were among those to receive national coverage.
 Newswire won the National Student Media Award for best news and current affairs radio programme for the fourth year in a row in April 2013.
 Action Replay was crowned best arts and features show at the 2011 awards.

 The station won two awards in 2010, four in 2011 (including two for DCUfm.com), four in 2012, and two in 2013.
 The station has been successful at the annual DCU Hybrid Awards, and the DCUfm website also won the national college society website of the year prize at the national Board of Irish College Societies Awards (BICS) in 2010.